Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 <img src="documentation/testing-ms2/place-without-website-api-code.png">

-Since there is a distinct possibility that certain places contained in Nicer Tours currently without websites may indeed have a website in the near future - the city of Nice has applied for a UNESCO World Heritage Listing for the Promenade des Anglais, for example - it was decided to simply change the button element to a paragraph element without altering the classes within the element, for ease of to develpment when these places do eventually get their websites.
+Since there is a distinct possibility that certain places contained in Nicer Tours currently without websites may indeed have a website in the near future - the city of Nice has applied for a UNESCO World Heritage Listing for the Promenade des Anglais, for example - it was decided to simply change the button element to a paragraph element without altering the classes within the element, for ease of to development when these places do eventually get their websites.
 However, the key/value within the JSON request was removed to guard against any spurious listing that might appear in the Google Places API.

 #### Places lacking reviews:
 Similarly to the above situations, not all Google Places contain reviews.
-To over come this, either the key/value for the JSON request for the Place in question was amended (as is the case for the Promenade des Anglais, which contained a Rating value but no review and did not look good on the publiched page), or the key/value was left intact (in the event people do leave a review in the future) and the Google Maps function was amended.
+To overcome this, either the key/value for the JSON request for the Place in question was amended (as is the case for the Promenade des Anglais, which contained a Rating value but no review and did not look good on the published page), or the key/value was left intact (in the event people do leave a review in the future) and the Google Maps function was amended.
 The image below shows the original code for getting the Google Place review:

 <img src="documentation/testing-ms2/reviews.png">